-Just add about a tablespoon fo oil to a skillet and heat until shimmery, but not smoking.
+Just add about a tablespoon of oil to a skillet and heat until shimmery but not smoking.
 Then add about a pound of peas.
 Stir, or shake pan as they cook quickly for about 5 minutes.
 Season to taste with salt, and/or soy sauce, hot sauce, etc.

-Here are a salad recipes featuring raw sugar snap peas:
+Here are some salad recipes featuring raw sugar snap peas:

-This sugar snap pea salad takes more of an Asian twist, and I’m not made about it.
-This one is so simple, and delicious with its sesame soy dressing.
+This sugar snap pea salad takes more of an Asian twist, and I’m not mad about it.
+This one is so simple and delicious with its sesame soy dressing.

-So now that we’ve covered simple ways to cook sugar snap peas and eating them raw, here are a few “big girl” recipes to start with.
-Each of these is still very easy, and of course, meat our criteria for deliciousness.
+So now that we’ve covered simple ways to cook sugar snap peas and eat them raw, here are a few “big girl” recipes to start with.
+Each of these is still very easy and, of course, meets our criteria for deliciousness.

-I adore the combination of sautéed peas and mushrooms, so it’s not surprise I would include this recipe.
-Give it a try and you’ll see what I mean!
+I adore the combination of sautéed peas and mushrooms, so it’s not a surprise I would include this recipe.
+Give it a try, and you’ll see what I mean!